kvisness/movie-sagas-master/INSTRUCTIONS.md

 ### Home / List Page

-This should display all of the movies in the movie database.
+XXX--This should display all of the movies in the movie database.
 When a movie poster is clicked, a user should be brought to the `/details` view.

 ### Details Page

-This should show all details **including genres**, for the selected movie.
+XX--This should show all details **including genres**, for the selected movie.
+//had to use conditional rendering unless there is a better way?

 The details page should have the buttons:
+//buttons are added, just need to hook them up.
 - `Back to List` button, which should bring the user to the Home Page
 - `Edit` button, which should bring the user to the Edit Page